shruti0503/shruti0503/README.md

 # 💫 About Me:
-I am a second year student from Bhagat Phool SIngh Women's University.<br>A Coding Enthusiast.
+I am a Third-year student from Bhagat Phool Singh Women's University.<br>A Coding Enthusiast.
 I am committed to lifelong learning, problem-solving, and delivering high-quality work.
 Collaboration, professional growth, and a user-centric approach are key pillars of my work ethic.
 My commitment to this field is unwavering, and it drives me to continually enhance my skills and contribute meaningfully to the industry.
 Through hands-on projects, case studies, I honed my practical skills, such as problem-solving, critical thinking, and analytical reasoning.
-These skills have proven invaluable in my professional endeavors.
+These skills have proven invaluable in my professional endeavours.

-As a dedicated individual I am excited to contribute to the ever-evolving world of technology and make a positive difference through my work.<br>
+As a dedicated individual, I am excited to contribute to the ever-evolving world of technology and make a positive difference through my work.<br>

 ## 🌐 Socials: